Advice for International Travel During the Holidays

 - Lastly, once you’re in the airport about to board the plane be sure to buy a bottle of water.
 There is nothing more uncomfortable than being delayed on the plane without being properly hydrated.
 If you’re looking to save a few bucks, you can also pack an empty water bottle and fill it up at a water fountain.

 With all the stress of travel during the holiday season and the numerous opportunities for exposure to germs, it is important to take every measure possible to keep your immune system performing at its best.
 There are thousands of passengers coming and going to an airport.
 Each one of them brings in more germs than I am able to comfortably think about.
 What may seem like innocent actions can result in illness.
 Think about a man who touches the security belt after scratching his sock-free foot or a woman who wipes her child’s nose, then opens the bathroom door with the same tissue in hand.
 To ensure you are not continuing the spread of any germs picked up, make sure to wash your hands frequently.
 To protect yourself wash your hands before you eat or touch your eyes.

 Although many locations this time of year bring cool weather, it is important that travel during the holiday season also includes fresh air.
 With heat being circulated through buildings and windows kept tightly shut, exposure to a germ-free breeze outdoors will be a welcomed break for your immune system.

-Keeping these ideas in mind should leave you well equipped to enjoy your holiday travels.
-Have other suggestions of how to improve this list?
-Tweet at us with any suggestions and we will gladly add them.
+Keeping these ideas in mind should leave you well-equipped to enjoy your holiday travels.
+Have other suggestions for how to improve this list?
+Tweet at us with any suggestions, and we will gladly add them.